urbancompasspony/balloon/README.md

 Adjust your swappiness inside VM to 10!
 Inside /etc/sysctl.conf put this line and reboot your VM: vm.swappiness=10

+If you would like to use swappiness different from 10, edit the minimum and maximum values inside the code.
+Is something like DIY until reach something useful, so use it in test ambience before using it in production.

 # How to run